martymcflywa/ecu/year_1/sem_2/CSP2348_data_structures/module_04/lecture_array_sorting_algorithms.md

 ## Sorting algorithms using arrays

+- **Problem:**
 	- Given an (unsorted) array of data, rearrange the data into certain ascending / descending order
 - Sorting is an important operation because sorted data can be searched and merged efficiently
 - Choice of sorting algorithms
 	- Selection sort